zaRizk7/abide-demo/README.md

    - `model.joblib`: A trained model using the optimal hyperparameter settings identified during the tuning process.
    - `phenotypes.csv`: Preprocessed phenotypic information of the subjects used for domain adaptation.

 Congratulations!
-You have sucessfully to train and evaluate an Autism classication model with a Docker container.
+We have sucessfully to train and evaluate an Autism classication model with a Docker container.

-### Apptainer
+## Apptainer
----

 While Docker is the most widely used containerization platform, high performance computing (HPC) clusters in many cases won't have it installed for security purposes due to requiring root privileges to set up and deploy its containers.
 There are multiple alternatives to Docker that doesn't require root privileges like **Apptainer** or **Podman**.
 For this instruction, we will use Apptainer and assume that the users have logged in to their clusters and deployed a worker node in an interactive session (e.g., `srun`) to run the container.
 Like Docker's instruction, we omitted the instructions for building a container image locally.